Advice for motivating WFH call center agents

 Surveys let call center reps know that their opinions matter, so don’t hesitate to question them about processes, policies, quotas, scripts, and the technology they use.
 Just remember to share the results with both team leads and agents, so everyone knows they’re being taken seriously — and follow up with how you’re planning to act on the feedback.

-Inviting your reps to input on everyday processes, and showing that you care about their workloads, challenges, and goals might be all it takes to motivate them; in fact, it’s a part of call center best practices.
+Inviting your reps to input on everyday processes and showing that you care about their workloads, challenges, and goals might be all it takes to motivate them; in fact, it’s a part of call center best practices.
 You should also make sure it’s clear that team leads are available to field questions and troubleshoot problems, since agents can’t casually drop by their desks.

 Lively conversation, a bustling office, and maybe even the clanging of a bell to mark a sale — that’s the classic picture of a motivated sales team.
 It’s hard to see and feel the momentum when you’re working at home, but that doesn’t mean you can’t achieve it.
 Remote teams have unique, specific challenges, but they all share a theme: the need for support.
 If you want to boost morale, start there.